adhdtiger-net/snapraid-aio-script/README.md

 - [`jq`](https://packages.debian.org/bullseye/jq) - used to send discord notifications, is a lightweight and flexible command-line JSON processor
 - [`bc`](https://packages.debian.org/bullseye/bc) - used for for floating-point comparisons
 - [`Apprise`](https://github.com/caronc/apprise) - used to send notifications to 100+ services
+   - To install Apprise, the script will use [`pipx`](https://github.com/pypa/pipx).
+The whole process is managed by the script
+   - When Apprise is installed the first time, the script will exit and you'll have to restart it manually.
+This is needed because of pipx instalation, othwerise Apprise would not be found.

 Dependencies that require manual installation: